icssrc/.github/CODE_OF_CONDUCT.md

-# ICSSRC Open Source Code of Conduct
+# ICSSRC Code of Conduct

+This code of conduct applies to all spaces managed by the ICSSRC project or icssrc.